• Home

 A couple of notes when using flax meal:

-Flax meal is still top of the list for its versatile use and its nutritional benefits for your body.
+Flax meal is still top of the list for its versatile use.
 My favorite brand of flax meal is from Now Foods.

 Ready to try some Flax Meal pancakes?
 Give this Flax Seed Meal Pancakes recipe from Slender Kitchen a try!